 Ground beef is primarily lean meat, although sometimes it can contain high fat from specific cuts.

-The fat content of ground chuck is around 20%.
-Lean ground beef from sirloin will have a maximum of 17% fat.
+The fat of ground chuck is around 20%.
+Regular ground beef from sirloin will have a maximum of 17% fat.

 Be aware of regular ground beef cuts containing up to 30% fat, such as the brisket cut .